About Dunloe Irish Terriers

 Dunloe Irish Terriers are bred for their Conformation to the Standard.
 Our puppies are bred primarily for their show potential and we also pay a great deal of attention to temperament since not all puppies are destined for the show ring.
 But all are companions.

 Obtaining a puppy from us begins with a phone conversation after which the application found here is completed and reviewed.
 We require a one-on-one visit to meet with us.
 We ask this because we strive to match people (Families) and their lifestyle to a suitable puppy.
 It allows us the opportunity to meet people who may get one of our puppies.
 These requirements give you and your family the chance to interact with the adult dogs to help judge for yourself if an Irish is for you.
 Please visit the Irish Terrier Club of America web site found on our links page.
 The ITCA site offers a wealth of information on this special breed of dog.

-We are active members of the Irish Terrier Club of America, Irish Terrier Club of New York and The Lancaster (PA) Kennel Club, Bernie serves on the ITCA Board of Governors , ITCNY Board of Directors and Board Member of Lancaster Kennel Club.
+We are active members of the Irish Terrier Club of America, Irish Terrier Club of New York and The Lancaster (PA) Kennel Club, Bernie serves as Vice President of the ITCA , ITCNY Board of Directors and Board Member of Lancaster Kennel Club.